Sarah Paulson: 2016–present: Career expansion and return to Broadway

 Paulson was then cast in the heist film Ocean's 8 (2018), co-starring with Cate Blanchett, Sandra Bullock, Anne Hathaway, Mindy Kaling, Awkwafina, and Rihanna.
 The film was a commercial success, grossing nearly $300 million at the worldwide box office.
-In 2017, she was invited to join the Academy of Motion Picture Arts and Sciences.
+In 2017, she was invited to join the Academy of Motion Picture Arts and Sciences and named by Time as one of the 100 most influential people in the world.
+In 2018, Paulson was ranked one of the best dressed women by fashion website Net-a-Porter.
 Paulson returned for the eighth season of American Horror Story, titled Apocalypse, which premiered on September 12, 2018.
 In Apocalypse, Paulson reprised both the Murder House and Coven roles of Billie Dean Howard and Cordelia Foxx, respectively, and also starred as the villainous Miss Wilhemina Venable.
 In addition to appearing as three characters, Paulson also directed one of the season's episodes, marking her directorial debut.
 She played Sandra Bullock's character's sister, Jessica, in the drama horror film Bird Box (2018), which was released on Netflix in December.

 In 2019, Paulson starred as Dr. Ellie Staple in the superhero thriller film Glass, Xandra in the drama film The Goldfinch, and Dr. Zara in the animated adventure film Abominable.
 Paulson then starred as Alice Macray in the FX limited drama series Mrs. America (2020) about the unsuccessful political movement to pass the Equal Rights Amendment.
 Paulson acted opposite Cate Blanchett, Rose Byrne, Uzo Aduba, Melanie Lynskey and Margo Martindale.
 She also starred as Clarissa Montgomery in the HBO satirical comedy television film Coastal Elites, which premiered in September 2020.

 In September 2017, it was announced that Paulson would star as a younger version of Nurse Mildred Ratched, the villain of the novel One Flew Over the Cuckoo's Nest and its acclaimed 1975 film adaptation, in the Netflix drama series Ratched, a prequel to the novel which would portray the character's origins.
 The first season was released on September 18, 2020.
 For her performance she was nominated for the Golden Globe Award for Best Actress – Television Series Drama.
 In November 2020, Paulson starred in the psychological thriller film Run, opposite Kiera Allen.
-It went on to become the most watched original film on the streaming platform Hulu.
+It became the most watched original film on the streaming platform Hulu.

 In 2021, she portrayed Linda Tripp in the third season of the true crime anthology series American Crime Story, subtitled Impeachment.
 For her performance in the series, Paulson received a Primetime Emmy Award nomination.
 In 2021, she returned to American Horror Story for its tenth season, after being absent for the ninth season.
 She portrayed the character Tuberculosis Karen and a fictional version of former First Lady of the United States, Mamie Eisenhower.